microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraScopedRoleMembership.md

 Accept wildcard characters: False
 ```

-### -ObjectId
+### -ScopedRoleMembershipId

-Specifies the ID of an administrative unit in Microsoft Entra ID.
+Specifies the ID of the scoped role membership to remove.

 ```yaml
 Type: System.String